GoogleCloudPlatform/jit-groups/doc/site/sources/docs/policy-reference.md

     +   The principal identifier `group:GROUP_EMAIL` does not apply to JIT groups, it only applies to regular Cloud Identity/Workspace security and discussion-forum groups.
     +   You can grant access to users and groups from external Cloud Identity/Workspace accounts, as well as consumer accounts.
+    +   The principal identifier `domain:DOMAIN` captures all users of the Cloud Identity/Workspace account `DOMAIN`, including those users whose email address uses one of the account's secondary domains.
     +   The principal identifiers `class:internalUsers` and `class:externalUsers` are primarily intended for denying access.
         For example, you can deny external users from viewing or joining a group by using the following access control entry: